 • 2/5

-Port Macquarie a holiday favourite – is home to the beautiful Sea Acres National Park and boardwalk.
+Port Macquarie a holiday favourite.
+It is home to the beautiful Sea Acres Rainforest boardwalk.
 Starting at the Sea Acres Rainforest Centre, visitors can access the 1.3km, flat and stair-free boardwalk loop.
-Breathe in the canopy – you’re right up in it; 7m above the ground.
+Breathe in the canopy – you’re right up in it at 7m above the ground.
 Kids will have fun spotting the scarlet robin, goannas, and – if they’re lucky – the diamond python!
 All facilities are completely wheelchair and pram accessible.

 NSW National Parks app